awsdocs/amazon-s3-developer-guide/doc_source/DeletingMultipleObjectsUsingJava.md

-# Deleting Multiple Objects Using the AWS SDK for Java<a name="DeletingMultipleObjectsUsingJava"></a>
+# Deleting multiple objects using the AWS SDK for Java<a name="DeletingMultipleObjectsUsingJava"></a>

 The AWS SDK for Java provides the `AmazonS3Client.deleteObjects()` method for deleting multiple objects\.
 For each object that you want to delete, you specify the key name\.
 If the bucket is versioning\-enabled, you have the following options:
 + Specify only the object's key name\.
 Amazon S3 will add a delete marker to the object\.